 Also note that some applications consider the presence or absence of peripherals as well as other hardware characteristics during the installation process.
 If these conditions are different when running the application on a new hard drive or Macintosh, you may encounter problems.
 We have seen these types of problems with some high-end audio software packages in the past, particularly with the installation or configuration of various plugins.

-We recommend that you always retain a copy of your applications' installation disks and serial numbers in case the applications have special serialization or installation requirements.
+We recommend that you always retain a copy of your applications' installers and serial numbers in case the applications have special serialization or installation requirements.

-In addition to application registration issues that occur when running your apps on a new volume, there are occasionally other oddities that you may encounter when booting from your cloned volume.
-The following is a list of potentially unexpected behavior that has been reported to us that a) appears to be a consequence of running an application from a different volume or on a different Macintosh and b) does not appear to be or cannot be accommodated/resolved in the backup/cloning process:
+In addition to application registration issues that occur when running your apps on a new volume, there are occasionally other oddities that you may encounter after restoring from a backup (any backup, even Time Machine backups).
+The following is a list of potentially unexpected behavior that has been reported to us that a) appears to be a consequence of running an application from a different volume or on a different Macintosh and b) does not appear to be or cannot be accommodated/resolved in the backup process:

 - Dropbox may ask you to reconfigure your account settings